bozsahin/ccglab/README.md

 With the exception of <code>apt-get/brew</code> the rest is available out-of-the-box in most if not all linuxes.
 To make sure, do e.g. <code>which apt-get</code> to find out.
 If you don't get a response, you don't have it.

-<em>NO NEED TO REINSTALL:</em> If you already have a git-installed up and running CCGlab, just do the following for updates:
+<em>NO NEED TO REINSTALL:</em> If you already have a git-installed up-and-running CCGlab, just do the following for updates:

 <code>cd $CCGLAB_HOME</code>